Things You Should Know

 Glycolic and lactic acids, two of the most popular alpha hydroxy acids (AHAs), main function is to exfoliate skin and leave behind a beautiful glow.

-Read on to learn more about these exfoliating acids and what sets them apart so you can choose the best one for your needs and (deep exhale) finally achieve skin nirvana.
+Read on to learn more about the difference between glycolic acid and lactic acid and what sets them apart so you can choose the best one for your needs and (deep exhale) finally achieve skin nirvana.

 Glycolic acid has the smallest molecular size among all the alpha-hydroxy acids.
 That means it can penetrate deeper into your skin and work faster.
 Any skincare routine takes repeated use overtime to reach its full potential (they don’t call it a routine for nothin’), but if you are looking for immediate and more dramatic results, glycolic acid is your best bet.